mohamedshahrah/Image-Processing-Benchmark-Hybridization-Suite/README.md

 # Image Processing Benchmark & Hybridization Suite

 A comprehensive Computer Vision benchmarking tool built with Python and Streamlit.
-This project allows users to compare various image processing algorithms (week 3-10 syllabus) and create hybrid combinations of algorithms.
+This project allows users to compare various image processing algorithms  and create hybrid combinations of algorithms.

 ## 🚀 Features